Hasco07/Hassan-Biglari-Security-Portfolio/ato-pack-kitsune/1_rmf-artifacts/SSP.md

 > This is a public-safe SSP-style document.
 Use it to demonstrate structure, clarity, and evidence traceability.

 ## 1. System Identification
-- System Name:
+- System Name: IS 2096 Kitsune
-- System Owner:
+- System Owner: Hassan Biglari
-- Authorizing Official (fictional):
+- Authorizing Official (fictional): DCSA
-- System Type:
+- System Type: Local Area Network (LAN)
-- System Categorization (fictional):
+- System Categorization (fictional): M-L-L

 ## 2. System Environment
 ### 2.1 System Purpose
-(Plain English purpose)
+Kitsune is an isolated local network (LAN) used to develop, integrate, and test software that supports classified jet programs.
+It provides a controlled environment where engineers can build and validate code without exposing sensitive data or connecting to external networks.
+The LAN is designed to mirror key aspects of the target aircraft/mission systems stack so teams can run builds, execute automated tests, and troubleshoot issues early.

 ### 2.2 System Boundary
 - Included components: